renzocabarios/rango/README.md

 2. In **app.ts**, add the following code:

     ```ts
-    // Import the RangoJS and http module
+    // Import RangoJS and http module
     import rango from "rango";
     import http from "http";